raagan-u/docs/docs/developers/cookbook/Cookbook.md

 import DocCardList from '@theme/DocCardList';

 Learn, experiment, and get inspired to develop cool products and  experiences on top of Garden using these cookbooks.
-Each guide walks you through real-world use cases, helping you integrate Garden SDK efficiently.
+Each guide walks you through some use cases, helping you integrate Garden SDK efficiently.

 <DocCardList